luizbgomide/EclipsePhase2e-ptbr/src/18/14-exsurgent-types.md

 ---

-- **Concentrated Spit:** Jellies may spend a point of Threat Pool to make a ball of spit more concentrated; increase the DV per turn to 2d6
+- **Concentrated Spit:** Jellies may spend a point of Threat Pool to make a ball of spit more concentrated; increase the DV per turn to 2d6.
 - **Corrosive Coating/Spit:** Application D, O; Onset Time: 1 action turn, Duration: 5 action turns, Effect: DV 1d6 per action turn, armor protects but AV is reduced by DV.
 Biomorphs must make a SOM Check or be impaired (−10) by pain.
 This coating also provides immunity to nanoswarms, corrosives, and dermal-vector drugs and chemicals.
 Liquid-based attacks against the jelly suffer a −30 modifier.
-- **Invulnerability:** Jellies take the minimum DV from kinetic weapons and blades
+- **Invulnerability:** Jellies take the minimum DV from kinetic weapons and blades.
-- **Lubrication:** Jellies are immune to grappling attacks
+- **Lubrication:** Jellies are immune to grappling attacks.
-- **Propagation:** When a jelly has consumed 100&nbsp;DUR of victims, it splits into two jellies
+- **Propagation:** When a jelly has consumed 100&nbsp;DUR of victims, it splits into two jellies.
-- **Vacuum Expansion:** Jellies expand to [Large size](../12/21-other-action-factors.md#large-size) in vacuum
+- **Vacuum Expansion:** Jellies expand to [Large size](../12/21-other-action-factors.md#large-size) in vacuum.

 </blockquote>